Ben105m/rtd-tutorial/docs/source/index.rst

 .. toctree::

+   documentation
    quickinstall

-Lumache has its documentation hosted on Read the Docs.
+PyDrag has its documentation hosted on Read the Docs.